ibm-cloud-docs/Db2onCloud/monitor.md

 | `Value Type`  | `none` |
 | `Segment By` | `Service instance`, `Resource` |
 | `Metric Description` | `The number of UPDATE, INSERT, MERGE and DELETE statements that were executed.` |
-{: caption="Table 10.
-Number of unique ID statements metric" caption-side="top"}
+{: caption="Number of unique ID statements metric" caption-side="top"}

 ​
 ### Number of rows deleted